LTM: Scalable and Black-box Similarity-based Test Suite Minimization based on Language Models

 In this paper, we proposed \ourapproach, a scalable and black-box similarity-based test suite minimization (TSM) approach based on pre-trained language models.
-We investigated three alternative language models---CodeBERT, GraphCodeBERT, and UniXcoder---to extract test method embeddings and two similarity measures (i.e., Cosine Similarity and Euclidean Distance) for similarity calculation based on these embeddings.
-We employed a Genetic Algorithm (GA) by utilizing an efficient data structure for handling similarity values to improve fitness calculation and find optimal subsets of test suites using these similarity measures as fitness to guide the search.
-We assessed the performance of alternative \ourapproach~configurations on a large dataset consisting of $16$ Java projects with a total of $661$ versions collected from \textsc{Defects4J}.
+We investigated five alternative language models---CodeBERT, GraphCodeBERT, UniXcoder, StarEncoder, and CodeLlama---to extract test method embeddings and two similarity measures (i.e., Cosine Similarity and Euclidean Distance) for similarity calculation based on these embeddings.
+We employed an optimized version of the Genetic Algorithm (GA) by utilizing an efficient data structure for handling similarity values to improve fitness calculation and find optimal subsets of test suites.
+We assessed the performance of alternative \ourapproach~configurations on a large dataset consisting of $17$ Java projects with a total of $835$ versions collected from \textsc{Defects4J}.
 We used the Fault Detection Rate (\textit{FDR}), Minimization Time (\textit{MT}), and Time Saving Rate (\textit{TSR}) as evaluation metrics to assess the effectiveness and efficiency of \ourapproach.
 We identified the best configuration of \ourapproach~and compared it to ATM, a recent black-box TSM approach that achieved better trade-off in terms of effectiveness and efficiency than the alternative SOTA TSM approach (FAST-R).
-Results indicate that the best \ourapproach~configuration~(i.e., UniXcoder/Cosine) outperformed the best two configurations of ATM by achieving significantly higher \textit{FDR} results ($0.84$ versus $0.81$, on average) and more importantly, running much faster ($26.73$ minutes versus $72.75$ minutes, on average) than ATM, in terms of both preparation time (up to two orders of magnitude faster) and search time (one order of magnitude faster), which is particularly important on much larger industrial systems and test suites, while achieving a saving of $40.38\%$ in test execution time for a $50\%$ test minimization budget.
+Results indicate that the best \ourapproach~configuration~(i.e., UniXcoder/Cosine) outperformed the two best configurations of ATM by achieving significantly higher \textit{FDR} results ($0.84$ versus $0.81$, on average) and more importantly, running much faster ($0.82$ min versus $4.06$ min, on average) than ATM, in terms of both preparation time (up to two orders of magnitude faster) and search time (up to one order of magnitude faster), which is particularly important on much larger industrial systems and test suites, while achieving a saving of $41.72\%$ in test execution time for a $50\%$ test minimization budget.

-\textbf{Future work.} We aim to extend \ourapproach~by investigating other pre-trained language models, such as PLBART~\cite{ahmad2021unified} and CodeT5~\cite{wang2021codet5}.
-We also plan to assess the performance of \ourapproach~on industrial systems and projects in other programming languages to further generalize our conclusions.
+\textbf{Future work.} We plan to assess the performance of \ourapproach~in practice using large industrial software systems and projects in other programming languages to further generalize our conclusions.
 The main challenge is the ability to automatically trace test failures to system faults.